realA10001986/Dash-Gauges/DIY/README.md

 ### Connecting a Time Travel button

-The Time Travel button can be connected to the Control Board or the Switch Board:
+The Time Travel button can be connected to the TCD Control Board or the Switch Board:

 On the Control Board, connect the button to "IO13" and "5V" of the "IO13" connector.
 In case of a Control Board 1.3, connect the button to "PWR Trigger (IO13)" and "GND" of the "Fake PWR" connector.